 Though smartphones may never rival a dedicated DSLR or mirrorless camera such as those used by serious photographers, they can still capture some impressive images (our best camera phones list has those that take the best snaps).
 You can even buy some pretty good detachable lenses and filters, which complement the phone optics.
 Or for times when you need something more heavy-duty, we've also found the best cameras for creatives.
 For more tips, see our photography cheat sheet, or if you have an iPhone Pro, see our guide to the best iPhone Pro camera tips.

 - Store your snaps with one of the best cloud storage solutions

-Routinely we use smartphones in less than ideal lighting conditions, using whatever automatic exposure and focusing the device comes with.
-More often than not, the results are lacklustre, leaving phone users frustrated and confused.
-But if you take a few steps to learn about your tech, and keep one eye on the lighting, you can avoid some of the common problems associated with smartphone photography.
+Routinely, smartphone photography takes place in less than ideal lighting conditions, and users rarely stray from the automatic exposure and focusing the device is preset with.
+This means that phone photography is, more often than not, lacklustre – leaving users frustrated and confused.
+Simply taking a few steps to learn about your tech and keeping one eye on the lighting can avoid some of the common problems associated with smartphone photography.

 Read on for some advice that you can use every time you pull the phone from your pocket, wherever you are, to make the most of that sophisticated computer-powered camera you almost always carry with you.

 01. Take portraits in shade

 The best way to immediately improve your portraits and selfies is to move into shade.
 Stand under the shadow of a tree or building and notice the soft, diffused light that wraps around the face.
 This is the quality of light that you should seek most often to complement features.